ibm-cloud-docs/speech-to-text/custom.md

 Acoustic model customization is available only for previous-generation models.
 It is not available for next-generation models.
 {: note}

-Similarly, the service was developed with base acoustic models that work well for various audio characteristics.
+The service was developed with base acoustic models that work well for various audio characteristics.
 But in cases like the following, adapting a base model to suit your audio can improve speech recognition:

 -   Your acoustic channel environment is unique.
 For example, the environment is noisy, microphone quality or positioning are suboptimal, or the audio suffers from far-field effects.
 -   Your speakers' speech patterns are atypical.
 For example, a speaker talks abnormally fast or the audio includes casual conversations.